gosukehommaEX/BayesianQDM/cran-comments.md

 * API designed for stability and extensibility

 ## Special Notes
-* bayesDP package is suggested but not required - functions gracefully handle its absence
-* Monte Carlo methods have adjustable iteration counts for performance tuning
+* Monte Carlo and MCMC methods have adjustable iteration counts for performance tuning
 * All numerical integration uses adaptive algorithms with appropriate tolerances
+* Power prior implementation uses exact conjugate representation for efficient computation without MCMC sampling in most cases

 ## Previous Submissions
 This is the initial submission to CRAN.